Doctor of Education in Instructional Leadership (EdD)

 - A resume

-- An on-site interview and writing activity may be required as part of the interview process
+- An on-site interview and writing activity may be required as part of the selection process

 - Note: Prospective students whose native language is not English, or who have completed all or part of their post-secondary education in a country where English is not the first language, are required to submit English language proficiency exam scores (TOEFL or IELTS).
 For score requirements, visit the How to Apply page.